data-and-design/data-and-design.github.io/recruiting/ms.md

 ## What can a new M.S. student expect to work on?

-As a new M.S. student joining the group, you'll work with me to on a project that builds on the group's existing work in accessibility or data ethics.
+As a new MS student joining the group, you'll work with me to on a project that builds on the group's existing work in accessibility or data ethics.
 For an idea of the kinds of things this could be, look at the recent projects above.
-Given the shorter timeline of the M.S., we'll work together to scope a project that's achievable within your program while still making a meaningful contribution.
+Given the shorter timeline of the MS compared to a PhD, we'll work together to scope a project that's achievable within your program while still making a meaningful contribution.

 ## What kind of applicants am I looking for?